Nospoko/algrtm-blog/blog/source/_posts/VQVAE 1D.md

 - **Reduced Decoder "Cleverness":** The codebook acts as a form of "regularization," preventing the decoder from becoming too adept at reconstructing from inadequate encodings, thereby encouraging the encoder to be more descriptive.

-## Diving into the Results: ECG and MIDI Data
+## Diving into the Results
+{% algrtmImgBanner VQ-VAEs/diving.png overview %}

 Having explored the nuances of VQ-VAEs, it's time to delve into their practical applications.
 We applied the VQ-VAE model to two types of 1D data: ECG and MIDI, aiming to explore how well these models perform in real-world scenarios.
 Let's jump straight into the outcomes.

 ### Results: ECG Data